What is an immunisation?

 - Dr. Carol Cooper on caring for a child with a feverWatch our short video to find out how best to take care of your baby if they have a fever.Watch our expert tips video

 - Post-immunisation fever Your baby may develop a slight fever after an immunisation.
-It’s normally nothing to worry about, but it can be unpleasant.
 Discover how you can help.More about post-immunisation fever

 Contains paracetamol.